 LA Angels' Pitcher Tyler Skaggs Dies At 27

 Pitcher Tyler Skaggs has died at age 27, the Los Angeles Angels said Monday.
-The team did not announce the cause of death.
+The team did not announce a cause of death.

-He was found unresponsive and pronounced dead at a hotel in Southlake, Texas, police said.
-Skaggs was with the team in Texas to play a series against the Rangers.
-He was due to start for Los Angeles on Monday.
-The game has been postponed.
+Skaggs was found unresponsive and pronounced dead at a hotel in Southlake, Texas, police said.
+He was with the team in Texas to play a series against the Rangers.
+Monday's game has been postponed because of his death.

 Angels statement on the passing of Tyler Skaggs. pic.twitter.com/6XA2Vu1uWV— Los Angeles Angels (@Angels) July 1, 2019

 Skaggs was chosen by the Angels in the 2009 draft and traded to the Arizona Diamondbacks.
-After he was reacquired by the Angels for the 2014 season and has since won 25 games, the most recent one against the Oakland A's on Saturday.
+He was reacquired by the Angels for the 2014 season and had since won 25 games.

 MLB.com describes him this way:

-Note: A previous version of this story and the summary that appeared on the homepage incorrectly said Tyler Skaggs was due to pitch Monday night.